politicalwatch/tipi-infra/README.md

 4. Execute the project:

-Firsty, we need to download the images:
+Firstly, we need to download the images:

 ```
 docker-compose -f docker-compose-pro.yml pull
 ```

-NOTE: for whatever command that you want to use with docker-compose, you have to indicate the configutation file.
+NOTE: for whatever command that you want to use with docker-compose, you have to indicate into the configuration file.

 IMPORTANT NOTICE: If you have a proxy, you need to add the command for gunicorn in docker-compose-pro.yml, inside tipi-backend: